GMC to conduct PGRS today

 Highlights

-Guntur Municipal Corporation will conduct a Public Grievance and Redressal System (PGRS) at the GMC main office in Guntur city on Monday from 10 am to 1 pm.
+Guntur Municipal Corporation will be conducting the Public Grievance and Redressal System at the GMC office here on Monday from 10 am to 1 pm.

-Guntur: Guntur Municipal Corporation will conduct a Public Grievance and Redressal System (PGRS) at the GMC main office in Guntur city on Monday from 10 am to 1 pm.
+Guntur: Guntur Municipal Corporation will be conducting the Public Grievance and Redressal System at the GMC office here on Monday from 10 am to 1 pm.

-The GMC commissioner, Puli Srinivasulu will directly receive the grievances and take steps to solve the problems of the people.
+GMC commissioner Puli Srinivasulu will directly receive the petitions and take steps to solve the petitions instantaneously.

-He urged the people to submit their grievances in the PGRS and get them solved.
+People who have problems relating to the GMC may submit their petitions and solve their problems.
+He urged the people of Guntur city to avail the facility provided by the GMC.

 Next Story